libretro/docs/docs/library/gearsystem.md

 	Select which mapper (memory bank controller) is emulated.

-    - *Auto* selects the best mapper based in the rom.
+    - *Auto* selects the best mapper based on the rom.
     - *ROM* forces no mapper.
     - *SEGA* forces SEGA mapper.
     - *Codemasters* forces Codemasters mapper.